hashicorp/nomad/website/source/guides/security/sentinel-policy.html.markdown

 ---
 layout: "guides"
 page_title: "Sentinel Policies"
-sidebar_current: "guides-sentinel"
+sidebar_current: "guides-security-sentinel"
 description: |-
  Nomad integrates with Sentinel for fine-grained policy enforcement.
 Sentinel allows operators to express their policies as code, and have their policies automatically enforced.
 This allows operators to define a "sandbox" and restrict actions to only those compliant with policy.
 The Sentinel integration builds on the ACL System.
 ---

 # Sentinel Policies

-[Nomad Enterprise](https://www.hashicorp.com/products/nomad/) integrates with [HashiCorp Sentinel](https://docs.hashicorp.com/sentinel) for fine-grained policy enforcement.
+[Nomad Enterprise](/docs/enterprise/index.html) integrates with [HashiCorp Sentinel](https://docs.hashicorp.com/sentinel) for fine-grained policy enforcement.
 Sentinel allows operators to express their policies as code, and have their policies automatically enforced.
 This allows operators to define a "sandbox" and restrict actions to only those compliant with policy.
-The Sentinel integration builds on the [ACL System](/guides/acl.html).
+The Sentinel integration builds on the [ACL System](/guides/security/acl.html).

 ~> **Enterprise Only!** This functionality only exists in Nomad Enterprise.
 This is not present in the open source version of Nomad.